mabadir/alphred/src/README.md

 # Changelog

-*Alphred 2.6*
-- Added share playing music function `adnplay`.
-- Fixed bug where links were not parsed correctly, hence were posted like normal text.

 *Alphred 2.5*
 - Added a new File Action in Alfred to Upload to App.net
 - Added a share file to post `adnfile`.
 File will be embedded into a post.
 - Many Bug Fixes.
 **NB.
 You will need to Reauthenticate Alphred to access the new files features**

 *Alphred 2.0*